falkirks/folder-test/README.md

 }

 /**
- * The schema of the JSON that folder-test will read in the provided directory */ interface FolderTestSchema<I, O, E> {
+ * The schema of the JSON that folder-test will read in the provided directory.
+ * These files must have the `.json` extension.
+ */
+interface FolderTestSchema<I, O, E> {
     // The name of the test